 8.1 Where appropriate, we collect and hold your name, address, email address, payment details and similar information relating to you, which will hereafter be referred to as “Personal Data”.
 In particular, we may collect and store Personal Data from you when you are purchasing tickets through the App or tickets and/or goods through the Website in order to process your transaction.

-8.3 If we have received your permission to do so, we will from time to time use Personal Data to inform you of our latest news, information, services, offers, etc. and the offers or services of third parties.
+8.3 If we have received your permission to do so, we will from time to time use Personal Data to inform you of our latest news, information, services, offers, etc.

 8.5 Our guiding principle is that your Personal Data is only held to allow us to support and improve your customer relationship with us.
 If you have any concerns about our use of your Personal Data, please email firstname.lastname@example.org.
 We will investigate complaints, act on emails claiming unjustified exploitation of data, and take such further action as we, in our sole discretion, deem appropriate.

 8.6 When you are purchasing tickets and/or goods we will provide you with the option to store your payment details within your account, for the ease of any future payment made by you.
 You will also have the option to stop us retaining your payment details at any time.

 9.1 As a user of the Website and/or App (including where you wish to register a show or order an advert or become a Friend of the Fringe), you may need to set up and maintain an account.
 Each registration is for a single user only and you are not permitted to share your user name and password with any other person, nor with multiple users on a network.
 You are solely responsible for keeping your passwords confidential and secure at all times.
 You should notify us immediately if you become aware of any unauthorised access to your account.
 You agree to accept responsibility for all activities that occur under your account.
 In no event shall we be responsible for any loss you may suffer as a result of any misuse of your account and/or passwords.